ArianeBeaudin/arianebeaudin.github.io/_posts/2020-06-30-thoughts-on-disrupting-rape-culture.md

 ---
 layout: post
 title: thoughts on Disrupting Rape Culture (Fanghanel, 2019)
+description: Critical reflexions on BDSM as a tool to disrupt rape culture (and the problems of it).
 ---

 ## On kink as a war machine, and the problems of it